-Businesses with less than \$200 per month tax liability for 6 consecutive months entitle dealer to file quarterly returns rather than monthly returns.
+Businesses with less than \$200 per month tax liability for six consecutive months entitle dealer to file quarterly returns rather than monthly returns.
 Quarterly returns are due by the 20th day of the month following the end of each calendar quarter.

-A vendor's commission of 3 percent of the first \$3,000 of the total amount of sales and use tax reported on the return and a commission of one-half of 1 percent of that portion exceeding \$3,000 of the total sales and use tax reported on the return is retained by the dealer.
-All of the revenues from the tax are general fund revenues.
+The dealer collecting the tax at retail retains a vendor's commission of 3 percent of the first \$3,000 of the total amount of sales and use tax reported, and a commission of one-half of 1 percent of that portion exceeding \$3,000.
+The net revenues from the tax, after vendor compensation, are general fund revenues.

 - 1951 Sales tax first enacted at rate of 3 percent.
-Major exemptions included in the original Act included industrial materials which become a part of the finished product being manufactured; fertilizer; and the sale of water through mains by municipalities. - 1963 Exemptions for manufacturing machinery for new and expanding industry were added along with exemption for agricultural machinery used to till the soil. - 1975 The current authorization for a local option sales tax by counties at a rate of 1 percent was enacted.
+Major exemptions included in the original Act included industrial materials which become a part of the finished product being manufactured; fertilizer; and the sale of water through mains by municipalities. - 1963 Exemptions for manufacturing machinery for new and expanding industry were added along with exemption for agricultural machinery used to till the soil. - 1975 The current authorization for a local option sales tax by counties at a rate of 1 percent was enacted. - 1985 The authority for county governments to levy a 1 percent local option sales tax for roads, bridges, and certain specified capital improvements was added. - 1989 The State rate was increased to 4 percent. - 1996 The authority for local school systems to levy a 1 percent local option sales tax under certain circumstances and for certain capital improvement purposes was approved.

-- 1985 The authority for county governments to levy a 1 percent local option sales tax for roads and bridges purposes and for certain, specified capital improvements was added. - 1989 The State rate was increased to 4 percent. - 1996 The authority for local school systems to levy a 1 percent local option sales tax under certain circumstances and for certain capital improvement purposes was approved. - 1996 An exemption for food for off-premises human consumption was approved.
-The exemption was phased in and fully implemented October 1, 1998. - 2002 Sales tax holidays granted; holiday continued each subsequent year. - 2004 Legislation authorizing the Commissioner to adopt the Interstate Streamlined Sales and Use Tax Agreement was enacted. - 2004 Legislation enacted providing for a 2 percent cap on local sales taxes within the local jurisdiction with exceptions for certain education levies, levies for MARTA, and levies for water or sewer capital outlay projects are adopted. - 2005 Persons applying for motor vehicle title certificates on vehicles purchased out of state must show proof of state and local sales tax payment before the title is issued. - 2005 State agencies are prohibited from entering into contracts for goods or services exceeding \$100,000 with a non-governmental vendor who fails or refuses to collect Georgia sales tax on sales delivered into Georgia. - 2010 Sales tax holidays not authorized for FY2011. - 2010 Legislation passed to improve conformity with the Interstate Streamlined Sales and Use Tax Agreement.
-Changes included removing the sales tax exemption for food from local sales taxes adopted after 1996. - 2010 Legislation enacted to allow a regional special tax district to levy a 1 percent local option sales tax for transportation infrastructure subject to voter approval through a regional referenda. - 2012 Sales tax holidays authorized for 2012 and 2013. - 2012 Sales tax on motor vehicles eliminated effective March 1, 2012, and replaced with new title fee. - 2012 Exemptions for energy used in manufacturing and agriculture adopted.
+- 1996 An exemption for food for off-premises human consumption was approved.
+The exemption was phased in and fully implemented October 1, 1998. - 2002 Sales tax holidays authorized; holiday subsequently reauthorized each year until 2011. - 2004 Legislation authorizing the Commissioner to adopt the Interstate Streamlined Sales and Use Tax Agreement was enacted. - 2004 Legislation enacted providing for a 2 percent cap on local sales taxes with exceptions for certain education levies, levies for MARTA, and levies for water or sewer capital outlay projects are adopted. - 2005 Persons applying for motor vehicle title certificates on vehicles purchased out of state must show proof of state and local sales tax payment before the title is issued. - 2005 State agencies are prohibited from entering into contracts for goods or services exceeding \$100,000 with a non-governmental vendor who fails or refuses to collect Georgia sales tax on sales delivered into Georgia. - 2010 Sales tax holidays not authorized for 2011. - 2010 Legislation to improve conformity with the Interstate Streamlined Sales and Use Tax Agreement, including removing the sales tax exemption for food from local sales taxes adopted after 1996. - 2010 Legislation enacted to allow a regional special tax district to levy a 1 percent local option sales tax for transportation infrastructure subject to voter approval through regional referenda. - 2012 Sales tax holidays reauthorized for 2012 and 2013.
+Subsequently reauthorized for 2014 and 2015. - 2012 Sales tax on motor vehicles eliminated effective March 1, 2012, and replaced with new title fee. - 2012 Exemptions for energy used in manufacturing and agriculture adopted.

-SELECTED STATE SALES TAX RATES, January 1, 2012
+SELECTED STATE SALES TAX RATES, January 1, 2014